-If you're like many parents with young children, family fun and frugality are two top values.
-Valerie Deneen shows us how we can have the best of both with the many creative ideas on her Frugal Family Fun Blog.
+If you’re like many parents with young children, family fun and frugality are two top values.
+Valerie Deneen shows us how we can have the best of both with the many creative ideas on her Inner Child Fun blog (formally Frugal Family Fun).

 ***Note: Readers will have a chance to win a surprise package of inspiring supplies at the end of this interview.***